darksear/frontend-nanodegree-mobile-portfolio/README.md

 * *Encapsulated several document calls into variables to reduce slowdown*
 * *Removed requestAnimationFrame from within function*
 - It caused the entire function to run continuously.
+* *Fixed the pizzeria image*
+* *Uncommented out the function call so that there would be more pizzas before scrolling*
+* *Changed the selectAll to getElementsByClassName*
+* *Used the window.innerheight property to calculate how many pizzas were needed*

+#*Thanks and References*
+*I would like to thank those on the Udacity Forum for answering every question I had about this project without me even needing to ask.*
+*I would also like to acknowledge the Udacity staff including those who have reviewed my project.
+You have helped me improve it immeasurably.*
+*I also used W3C and stackoverflow for suggestions on how to improve my coding*